 Lucent had structured its cost and expense base for a planned revenue of \$20 billion yet earned \$12 billion in the year of the crisis.
-With 95,000 retirees and 100,000 additional dependents, its retiree healthcare expense alone was 8% of revenue.
-It also faced an open SEC investigation due to prior management.
+With 125,000 retirees and 100,000 additional dependents, its retiree healthcare expense alone was 8% of revenue.

-Pat helped the company focus its mission and led it to break even, regain profitability, create top line growth, and finally merge with Alcatel to remain sustainable.
+Despite being pressured to file for Chapter 11, Pat helped the company focus its mission and led it to break even, regain profitability, create top line growth, and finally merge with Alcatel to remain sustainable.